 by faecal matter

-Non-medical associations involved in providing emergency hygiene and sanitation access can play a pivotal role alongside medical NGOs in the fight against water-borne diseases.
+Non-medical associations involved in providing emergency sanitation and hygiene access can play a pivotal role alongside medical NGOs in the fight against water-borne diseases.

 Dr Guillaume Le Loup, Doctor of Science and a Science Po Paris graduate.